-While the content of a protection from abuse order can vary to some degree based on the specifics of your situation and whether the order applies to just you, or you and your child or children, such an order will typically establish guidelines your abuser must abide by.
-For example, it may ban your abuser from contacting or harassing you, or you and your child, or it may force your abuser to return certain belongings of yours or your child.
+While the content of a protection from abuse order can vary to some degree based on the specifics of your situation and whether the order applies to just you—or you and your child—such an order will typically establish guidelines your abuser must abide by.
+For example, it may ban your abuser from contacting or harassing you and your child, or it may force your abuser to return certain belongings.

 Who can file for a protection from abuse?

 In order to successfully obtain a protection from abuse in Pennsylvania, you will need to demonstrate that you have some sort of existing relationship with the person you file it against.
-In other words, you cannot file for a protection from abuse from, say, a neighbor you do not otherwise know who is harassing you, or even a roommate, unless you and that roommate have an existing intimate relationship.
+In other words, you cannot file for a protection from abuse from, say, a neighbor you do not otherwise know who is harassing you.

 So, who can you file a protection from abuse order against?
-You can do so against intimate partners, spouses and same-sex partners, for starters, and you can also do so against a parent, child or other blood relative, or a relative through marriage.
+Examples include an intimate partner, spouse, parent, child, or any blood relative (or a relative through marriage).